Real Friends (Camila Cabello song): Background and release

-Composition and lyrics
+Composition

-"Real Friends" is a low-key song characterized by a minimalist production, with an acoustic guitar as the main instrument and a solo pop handclap as percussion.
+"Real Friends" is a pop and low-key song, characterized by a minimalist production with an acoustic guitar as the main instrument and a solo pop handclap as percussion.
 The verses are sung gently, with Cabello using her low register instead of her soprano voice.
 In the lyrics, she reflects on being surrounded by negative things and people, while asking for an honest friendship.
 In the chorus, Cabello sings: "I'm just lookin' for some real friends / All they ever do is let me down / Every time I let somebody in / Then I find out what they're all about".
 According to Mike Nied of Idolator, the singer "laments her ability to find true companionship over acoustic strings".

 Lasting three minutes and 33 seconds, the song is influenced by tropical, reggae and Latin music.
 According to sheet music published by Sony/ATV Music Publishing on Musicnotes.com, "Real Friends" is composed in the key of C minor and set in common time at a moderate tempo of 92 beats per minute.
 Cabello's voice ranges from a low of B♭_{3} to a high of C_{5}, and the music has a Cm^{7}–Fm^{7}–B♭–E♭/D chord progression.